k0nsl/k0nsl_blog/_pages/what-to-call-a-negro.md

   https://k0nsl.org/blog/responses/what-to-call-a-negro/
 published: true
 ---
-I have archived this response from the forum nordisk.nu, <a href="http://www.nordisk.nu/showthread.php?t=4315&p=160896&viewfull=1#post160896">see this thread</a> for original response.
+I have archived this response from when I was a member of the forum nordisk.nu, <a href="http://www.nordisk.nu/showthread.php?t=4315&p=160896&viewfull=1#post160896">see this thread</a> for original response.
 They deleted my account for no apparent reason.

 So:
 <blockquote>What to call a Negro?</blockquote>